 What is hurricane insurance, and why do I need it?

 Hurricane insurance is a combination of homeowners insurance, windstorm coverage, and flood insurance designed to protect homes and belongings from hurricane-related damage.
 It covers risks such as strong winds, heavy rain, and flooding.
+Wind coverage is particularly important as it plays a critical role in protecting homes from hurricane-related damages.
 It’s essential because standard homeowners policies often exclude these damages, potentially leaving you with costly repairs.
 This insurance helps safeguard your financial stability after a storm.

 Does homeowners insurance cover hurricane damage?